ninju3/mowerSim/README.md

 ## Getting started

+Clone the current git project on your machine

+then run:

+`docker build --tag mower-sim .`
+`docker run -it mower-sim bash`

+And then you can run a simulation with the app/main.py script.

+You need an input file as a parameter, but you use the one made for test located in tests/io_files

+example:
+`./app/main.py tests/io_files/TC2_input`

 ## Testing

 I have identify 4 use cases for the program and implemented functional tests for them.
 They are located in /tests/test_main.py